Stand Up Pouches

 What about biodegradable pouches?

 Some brands reach out looking for biodegradable pouches.
-This term is vague, so we work closely with them to flesh out exactly what they seek.
-Specifically, we work to determine:
+This term is vague, so we work closely with them to flesh out precisely what they seek.

 What about degradable pouches?

-We strongly discourage brands from pursuing these types of plastic!
-Many degradable plastics are designed to biodegrade in landfill.
+Many degradable plastics are designed to biodegrade in landfills.
 This means they are designed to create methane emissions, actively contributing to landfill gas emissions.
-These are the third largest contributor to emissions generated by the US.
+These are the third largest contributors to methane emissions generated by the US.
 Materials sent to the landfill should be stable and designed not to biodegrade!

 These additives can also lead to irresponsible waste management, including composting plastics, a step that will degrade the quality of compost piles.